 The best word to describe Emma Matthews is “all-rounder”.
 This bubbly young lady is a swimmer, dancer, ten-pin bowler and netballer.
 And she’s good at them all!
 Emma represented NSW in the swimming at the Special Olympics Nationals in October 2014 winning silver and bronze, but she’s also a member of the Rockets ten-pin bowling club at Hornsby who compete and travel nationally each year within the disability bowling competitions.

-Emma plays netball on Saturday afternoons, works in the hairdressing industry and volunteers at Anglican Retirement Villages (“I like helping the elderly”) and somehow manages to fit in gym sessions during the week.
+Emma plays netball on Saturday afternoons, works in the hairdressing industry and manages to fit in gym sessions during the week.

 Her favourite food – which gives her lots of energy for all the activities she undertakes – is chicken kebab.

 Mum Christine and Dad Neil have three other children – Sheree, Ben and Sam.
-The family is getting bigger all the time – Sheree recently had a baby boy; Ben is a proud father of two boys; while Sam has recently married the love of his life, Alicia.
+The family is getting bigger all the time, now with five beautiful grandchildren.

 Emma’s sport heroes are swimmer Michael Klim and athlete Cathy Freeman.